YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 Attempt 2
 * Failure :(
-* <note: ssh file had already been created see heading >
+* <note: ssh file had already been created see heading above, >
 * Unplugged Micro USB B OTG data from RPi Zero, it was also supplying power from Dell laptop, had naively assumed only data
 * Shut down RPi Zero.
 Ensure ACT Led is not flashing, pull out Micro USB B power adapter plug to mains, Option 2 above,
 * <issue: may have broken RPi Zero due to power from both Micro USB B OTG from Dell and Micro USB B power adapter to mains, >